 - Participate in the development of syllabuses, resources, schemes of work, policies and teaching strategies. - Ensure effective teaching of whole classes, groups and individuals to achieve agreed outcomes.
-Ensure momentum and challenge are maintained, and best use is made of teaching time. - Plan and teach well-organised lessons, informed by sound and secure subject knowledge to deliver teaching that is consistently good to outstanding.

-- Use teaching methods which keep pupils engaged, including stimulating pupils' intellectual curiosity, effective questioning and response.
-Demonstrate clear presentation and good use of resources. - Have appropriate and demanding expectations for students' learning and motivation.
-Ensure the needs of different pupils are met through effective differentiation, use of resources and positive liaison with other staff assigned to ensure effective provision e.g. coteachers, associate support staff, trainee teachers. - Use a range of appropriate monitoring and assessment strategies to evaluate pupils' progress towards planned learning outcomes and use information to improve own planning and teaching. - Monitor and assess pupils' class and homework providing constructive, oral and written feedback to support pupil's progress. - Liaise effectively with pupils' parents/carers and family through informative oral and written reports on pupils' progress and achievements, discussing appropriate progression targets, and encouraging them to support their children's learning, behaviour and progress.
+Ensure momentum and challenge are maintained, and best use is made of teaching time. - Plan and teach well-organised lessons, informed by sound and secure subject knowledge to deliver teaching that is consistently good to outstanding. - Use teaching methods which keep pupils engaged, including stimulating pupils' intellectual curiosity, effective questioning and response. - Demonstrate clear presentation and good use of resources. - Have appropriate and demanding expectations for students' learning and motivation.
+Ensure the needs of different pupils are met through effective differentiation, use of resources and positive liaison with other staff assigned to ensure effective provision e.g. coteachers, associate support staff, trainee teachers. - Use a range of appropriate monitoring and assessment strategies to evaluate pupils' progress towards planned learning outcomes and use information to improve own planning and teaching. - Monitor and assess pupils' class and homework providing constructive, oral and written feedback to support pupil's progress. - Liaise effectively with pupils' parents/carers and family through informative oral and written reports on pupils' progress and achievements, discussing appropriate targets, and encouraging them to support their children's learning, behaviour and progress.

-Standards, Outcomes and Achievements
+Standards, Outcomes and Achievements:

-- Ensure teaching and learning outcomes are challenging, relevant and based on knowledge of pupils, their achievements and expected standards, using NHS guidelines and local and national data. - Set clear targets for pupil progress and monitor how pupil's move towards making greater progress. - Maintain pupil records, moderated assessment information and other data to meet the requirements of the School's assessment procedures and to inform teaching.
+- Ensure teaching and learning outcomes are challenging, relevant and based on knowledge of pupils, their achievements and expected standards, using NHS guidelines and local and national data. - Set clear curriculum based targets for pupil progress and monitor, review, evaluate and modify teaching appropriately so that all pupils can achieve. - Maintain pupil records, moderate assessment information and other data to meet the requirements of the school's assessment procedures and to inform teaching.

-Pupil Development and Well Being
+Pupil development and Well Being